WCPM Calculator Logo

 Word Counter

-Instantly count total words, characters, and sentences in any text.
+Instantly count words, characters, and sentences in any text.

 arrow_forward Count Words